The Bloustein School – Serving New Jersey Since 1992

 In 2011 the MPP degree was accredited by NASPAA.
 This accreditation is part of a broader effort to grow the program and expand its reach.
 It is intended that the MPP program will continue to gain attention for its overall excellence in public policy and particular expertise in social policy and community development in the years ahead.

 The Program in Health Administration

 In tandem with the creation of the undergraduate major in Health Administration in 2015, University Professor and Undergraduate Program Director Raphael J. Caprio recognized the need for providing advanced training to professionals already in the field.
-In January 2017, the Bloustein School enrolled its first cohort of graduate students in the Executive Master of Health Administration (MHA) program.
-The two-year, cohort-based program is designed for the health professional with five or more years of experience in the field.
-The traditional MHA program began enrolling students in the fall of 2017, and is designed for students who have completed a bachelor’s degree, have less than five years of experience in the healthcare industry, or are seeking to make a career change and complete the program at their own pace on a full- or part-time basis.
+In January 2017, the Bloustein School enrolled its first cohort of graduate students in the Executive track of the Master of Health Administration (MHA) program.
+The two-year, cohort-based track is designed for the health professional with five or more years of experience in the field.
+The The traditional track of the MHA program began enrolling students in the fall of 2017, and is designed for students who have completed a bachelor’s degree, have less than five years of experience in the healthcare industry, or are seeking to make a career change and complete the program at their own pace on a full- or part-time basis.
 The two tracks seek to prepare students for leadership and management positions in governmental, nonprofit, public and private organizations.
 In the first year of course offerings, more than 100 students applied to the two programs, with an initial enrollment of 80 students.
 Both programs are designated to achieve accreditation by the Commission on Accreditation of Healthcare Management Education (CAHME) by 2020.

 The Program in Urban and Public Informatics